 Peter - November 2019

 “Friendly, accommodating staff who are also owners of the park.
-Very clean, lovely chill out area with honesty drinks bar.
+Very clean, lovely chill out area in the guest lounge.
 Wonderful idea.
 Large pitches and all the amenities we needed.”

 “Fab holiday park, for a weekend break.
 The lodge has everything you need and the park owners are super helpful.”